equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-multiple-tasks.md

 [Source code](https://github.com/equinor/radix-sub-pipeline-example/tree/pipeline-with-multiple-tasks) for this example.

 * In the Radix application repository create a folder `tekton`.
 This folder need to be on the root level of the repository, in the configuration branch (same as `radixconfig.yaml`)
-* The pipeline in this example runs multiple tasks.
+* The sub-pipeline in this example runs multiple tasks.
 * Create files with tasks.
-File names of tasks can be arbitrary (no any connection with a task actual name, used in a pipeline), file extensions should be `yaml`.
+File names of tasks can be arbitrary (no any connection with a task actual name, used in a sub-pipeline), file extensions should be `yaml`.
   * Create a file `hello-task.yaml` for the task `hello`.
 This task runs in the container with Alpine Linux and execute one command `echo "Hello"`.
     ```yaml
     apiVersion: tekton.dev/v1beta1